Fall 2020 Semester

 Faculty control access to the links of their class recordings and transcripts in Zoom, which is the platform centrally supported by USC.
 If your school uses a different platform, please consult your school’s IT department for answers.

-In Zoom, once recordings and transcripts are processed and available, faculty must manually make recording and transcript files available to all of their students.
+Once recordings and transcripts are processed and available in Zoom, faculty must manually make recording and transcript files available to all of their students.
 Once you have done this, please communicate with your students about where to find and how to view the recordings.
-Here is a CET document that shows you how to do this.
+There is a CET document that shows you how to do this.

 In Zoom, recording and transcript files are automatically removed after one year.
 Zoom allows you to delete them at any time; however, you should keep them throughout your course so that students can access them at any time.

 Faculty can delete their recording and transcript files after their course is over and final grades have been submitted.
-Here is a CET document that shows you how to do this.
+There is a CET document that shows you how to do this.

 What if I want to share my unpublished scholarly work with my class?
 How can I ensure that it remains private if the class recording is shared with students?